fedluc/qupled/README.md

 ## Introduction

-STLS can be used to compute the static and thermodynamic properties of quantum one component plasmas via theoretical approaches based on the dielectric formalism.
+STLS can be used to compute the properties of quantum one component plasmas via theoretical approaches based on the dielectric formalism.
 The theoretical approaches which can be solved with STLS include:

 * The classical STLS scheme as discussed by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278)
 * The classical VS-STLS scheme discussed by [Vashishta and Singwi](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.6.875) extended to finite temperatures